PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 weighted-Sum capability is present.
 The four earlier QKV canonicalization steps remain outside this group until their own indexed migration is complete.

+The QKV `SPLIT → RESHAPE × N` collapse implementation is also owned by `passes/attention_layout.py`; the lowerer exposes only its compatibility wrapper.
+It recognizes static, rank-preserving reshapes whose apparent permutation moves singleton axes without changing memory order, inserts one pre-Split Reshape, retargets the Split outputs, and removes every post-Split Reshape.
+Input/output mutation and structural insertion/removal update one ModelIRGraphIndex throughout the rewrite, while tensor pruning updates the optional LayoutState.
+This pass remains at its two original raw call positions until the other three QKV prefix rewrites are indexed and can join one ordered prefix group without changing recovery order.

 Generic structural deduplication lives in `passes/graph_cleanup.py`.
 Duplicate Transpose fan-out cleanup uses one `ModelIRGraphIndex`, rewires only indexed consumers through the lineage-aware bulk input replacement helper, and removes